Pennsylvania College of Emergency Physicians Logo

 Who do we support?

+PEP-PAC is proud to be bipartisan!
 We support both Democrats and Republicans.
-We realize that healthcare should be a bipartisan issue.
-We commonly ask both sides of the aisle for support on our issues.
+We realize that healthcare should be a bipartisan issue and commonly ask both sides of the aisle for support on our issues.

 Return to PACEP Home Page